theobald-software/kb.theobald-software.github.io/content/_xtract-is/XIS-for-Azure-SHIR.md

 After you have entered these registry keys, you can install Xtract IS for Azure.
 And that's all you need to do.
 Xtract IS for Azure takes care of the rest.

 ## Deploy and run SSIS packages
-If you (correctly) performed all the steps mentioned above, you can then deploy your SSIS packages that point to an on-premises SAP system and connection to that system will be established from Azure SSIS-IR.
+If you (correctly) performed all the steps mentioned above, you can then deploy your SSIS packages to the Azure SSIS-IR.
+Even if your XTRACT connection manager points to an on-premises SAP system connection to that system will be established from the SSIS-IR.
 Make sure your Azure SSIS-IR *and* Self-Hosted IR are both running.

 ![Azure_IRs](/img/contents/XISforAzure_SHIR_2.png){:class="img-responsive"}